sashco-m/sashco-m.github.io/content/posts/Implementing-search-for-hugo/index.md

 draft: true
 ---

 Hugo's [search documentation](https://gohugo.io/tools/search/) is not very useful if you want to get simple search up and running quickly.
 What I've done is compiled instructions from a few sources, with extra explanation that may be useful for Hugo noobs like myself.
-Search is cool, however it's pretty sad with only one article... but I can bump that up to 2 by writing about how I did it!

 <!--more-->

 This article is adapted from [palant.info](https://palant.info/2020/06/04/the-easier-way-to-use-lunr-search-with-hugo/)'s article on adding search with [lunr.js](https://lunrjs.com/).
 Shout out to the author and his super customizable theme [memE](https://github.com/reuixiy/hugo-theme-meme) that includes search out of the box!

 # Install
-To 'install', we're going to simply include the file with a script tags.
+To 'install', we're going to simply include lunr.js with script tags.
 I created a new file at 'layouts/partials/script.html` to contain this and any future scripts I would need.
-We can then include this partial in your baseof.html layout.
+Include this partial in your baseof.html layout.

 layouts/partials/script.html
 ```HTML